-Failure to install the chimney connector properly can result in house fires.
+The chimney connector assembly has been called "the weak link" in the safety of wood heating systems because failure to install the connector properly can result in house fires.
 The rules below are based on those found in the CSA B365 installation code.
-Carefully follow these installation instruction rules, or those enforced by the local code.
+Please carefully follow these installation instruction rules, or those enforced by the local code.